Inria-NERV/vizaj/README.md

 Each node provided on the data generates a sphere that represents it.
 Each node needs to have a location and a strength.
 The strength is displayed in the color of the links, and can be used to filter the links we wish to display.
 The user specifies as input the graph density he wants.
 This density corresponds to the proportion of strongest links displayed.

+The data can be loaded manually or read from a Websocket.

+## Load data manually

-The data can be loaded using two file formats: .csv and .json (see BCI-NET/vizaj/data for some examples).
+Two file formats can be used to load data manually: .csv and .json (see BCI-NET/vizaj/data for some examples).

-## .csv files
+### .csv files

 When loading using .csv files, the user needs to provide a node position file, a connectivity matrix file, and an optional label file.
 The separator used by default is a comma ‘,’.